From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: Study Setup

 \subsubsection{Project Selection}

-In this study, we focus on Java regression bugs for two reasons.
-First, Java remains one of the most widely used programming languages today, as consistently ranked in the TIOBE Index~\footnote{Available at: \url{https://www.tiobe.com/tiobe-index/}}.
-Second, while there has been a substantial body of research on regression errors in C/C++ projects~\cite{zeller1999yesterday,nir2008locating,yin2011fixes,bohme2014corebench,tan2015relifix}, most of it dates back several years, leaving a gap in up-to-date studies on Java regression errors.
-Fortunately, the RegMiner tool~\cite{song2022regminer} provides support for mining regression bugs from Java repositories which enables us to efficiently construct our benchmark.
+In this study, we focus on Java and Python regression bugs. \firstrevision{Both languages are among the most widely used programming languages today, as consistently ranked in the TIOBE Index~\footnote{Available at: \url{https://www.tiobe.com/tiobe-index/}}, with Python ranked first and Java ranked fourth at the time of this study.} While there has been a substantial body of research on regression errors in C/C++ projects~\cite{zeller1999yesterday, nir2008locating, yin2011fixes, bohme2014corebench, tan2015relifix}, most of it dates back several years, leaving a gap in up-to-date studies on Java and Python regression errors.

-Accordingly, we select well-known libraries and tools hosted on GitHub, implemented in Java, that meet the following criteria: \textit{(i)} The project has more than 500 commits, used as a proxy to ensure sufficient development activity and code evolution; \textit{(ii)} The project uses Maven or Gradle as the build system and JUnit test cases, ensuring compatibility with RegMiner tool and test execution environment; \textit{(iii)} The project is not related to mobile or distributed platforms (e.g., Android), which often require specialized environments (e.g., emulators or network configurations) that complicate reproducibility; and \textit{(iv)} The project is not structured as a multi-module build, as multi-module builds introduce complexity in dependency resolution and test isolation, which can hinder accurate mining, compiling, and test execution during regression analysis.
-Following these criteria, we sampled and selected 60 Java repositories\footnote{Available at: \url{https://github.com/brojackvn/RegMiner4APR-Framework/blob/main/GITHUB_REPO_MINING.MD}} hosted on GitHub.
+\firstrevision{\textbf{Java.}} We selected well-known libraries and tools hosted on GitHub, implemented in Java, that meet the following criteria: \textit{(i)} The project has more than 500 commits, used as a proxy to ensure sufficient development activity and code evolution; \textit{(ii)} The project uses Maven or Gradle as the build system and JUnit test cases, ensuring compatibility with RegMiner tool and test execution environment; \textit{(iii)} The project is not related to mobile or distributed platforms (e.g., Android), which often require specialized environments (e.g., emulators or network configurations) that complicate reproducibility; and \textit{(iv)} The project is not structured as a multi-module build, as multi-module builds introduce complexity in dependency resolution and test isolation, which can hinder accurate mining, compiling, and test execution during regression analysis.
+Following these criteria, we sampled and selected \firstrevision{79} Java repositories\footnote{Available at: \url{https://github.com/brojackvn/RegMiner4APR-Framework/blob/main/GITHUB_REPO_MINING.MD}} hosted on GitHub.
 This sample size was chosen due to the time-intensive nature of the bug mining tool, \textsc{RegMiner}, as well as the manual effort required for subsequent steps such as patch minimization and bug analysis.